ELECTRONIC MUSIC PRODUCTION

 + YEAR 2

-- Critical Listening & Mastering
+- Mastering (Hardware)

-- Contemporary Music Production Arrangement
+- Hardware Production

 + YEAR 3

-- The Creative Practitioner: Innovation in Music Production
+- Innovation in Production

 All dBs centres are based on the principals of providing the very best, knowledgeable tutors along with superb facilities and plenty of bookable time to our students.
 You'll have access to fully equipped studios, live rooms, Foley & surround sound studios and dedicated listening suites.
 Whether it’s our classic analogue mixing desks; extensive microphone collection, latest plugins; MIDI controllers including Ableton Push suites, or our mountain of synths and effects - you are guaranteed to get hands-on practical experience on the very best gear.